 Lower Body Exercises

-For lower body exercises, use the low pulley and leg developer.
-Do leg extensions on the leg developer to target your quadriceps.
-Attach the ankle strap to the low pulley for single-leg curls for your hamstrings and cable hip extensions to target your buttocks.
+Use the low pulley and leg developer to target your lower body.
+Do leg extensions on the leg developer to strengthen your quadriceps.
+Attach the ankle strap to the low pulley for single-leg curls for your hamstrings and for cable hip extensions to target your buttocks.
 Clip the small, straight bar on the low pulley and hold it at thigh level to add resistance to your calf raises.

 Due to the complex cable and pulley system, the weight you place on the carriage is not the exact resistance for every exercise.
-The actual resistance for the chest press is 1.1 times the weight and 1.2 times the weight for leg extensions.
+The actual resistance for the chest press is 1.1 times the weight, and it's 1.2 times the weight for leg extensions.
 The high pulley, low pulley and arm curl resistance is equal to the weight.
 Each butterfly arm is equal to half the weight.
-If you place 10 lbs. on the weight carriage, the front press has 11 lbs. of resistance, each butterfly arm has 5 lbs. of resistance, the leg extension has 12 lbs. of resistance, and the high pulley, low pulley and arm curl each have 10 lbs. of resistance.

-The American College of Sports Medicine recommends healthy adults under age 65 strength train two times per week on non-consecutive days.
+The American College of Sports Medicine recommends healthy adults under age 65 strength train at least two times per week.
 Pick one or two exercises for each major body part: back, chest, abs, arms and legs.
 Do eight to 10 exercises total, eight to 12 repetitions of each exercise.
 Use a weight that fatigues the target muscle within the eight to 12 repetition range.